rajivnas/gatsby-netlify/blog/how-to-write-your-first-blog.md

 ---
 slug: how-to-write-your-first-blog
 date: 2021-09-09T06:14:04.004Z
-title: How to write your first blog?
+title: How To Write Your First Blog?
 ---
 ![Blog](/assets/blog.jpg "How to write your first blog?")